leviathansecurity/TunnelVision/README.md

 ## **How decloaking works:**
 - We supply a lease that is valid for a short amount of time.
 For the POC, we use 30 seconds.
-	- In some cases, windows doesn't like 2-10 second ranges and has mixed results which perhaps someone more familiar with its network stack could work around.
+	- In some cases, Windows doesn't like 2-10 second ranges and has mixed results.
+Perhaps someone more familiar with its network stack could work around this but we were unable to.
 - The attacker changes the DHCP configuration to push Option 121 classless static routes (RFC3442) to the victim.
 	- As an attacker, we can control the IP or ranges we want to leak by adjusting the prefix length of the route we push.
 I.e. a /32 vs /1 prefix length.
 - The routing table of the victim adds the route from the DHCP automatically.